-The master track European Competition Law and Regulation offers a unique study programme across European universities to specialize in competition law and study the regulatory framework applicable to economic activities in fast-moving and progressively digitalized markets.
-You will learn to fully understand and explain the complex web of market processes in the European law context and will also obtain the fundamental legal skills that allow you to master new legal fields and solve a diverse range of legal problems.
+Our study programme is unique among European universities.
+It allows students to specialize in competition law and the broader regulatory framework applicable to economic activities in fast-moving and progressively digitalized markets.
+Students will fully understand and be able to explain the complex web of market processes in a European law context.
+You will obtain fundamental legal skills that allow you to master new legal fields and solve a diverse range of legal problems.

-Are you interested in European law, politics and economics of market regulation throughout the EU?
-Would you like to gain hands-on experience in tackling legal problems, and be part of an international student community?
-If you have a good command of written and spoken English, an international perspective and enthusiasm for the study and practice of European Competition Law and Regulation, this could be the right LLM programme for you.
+This track is particularly attractive if you are interested in European law, politics and economics of market regulation throughout the EU.
+Would you like to gain hands-on experience in tackling legal problems and be part of an international student community?
+If you also have a good command of written and spoken English and an international perspective this could be the right LLM programme for you.

-Graduates of this master track will in particular be qualified for an international career in the EU institutions, national governmental organizations of EU Member States dealing with economic regulation and competition law as well as private practice, either as practitioner in national and international law firms or as in-house-lawyer in national and international companies.
+Graduates of this Master’s track will in particularly be qualified for an international career.
+Either in the EU institutions or with NGOs of EU Member States dealing with economic regulation and competition law.
+As well as private practice, either as practitioner in national and international law firms or as in-house-lawyer in national and international companies.